harnesscloud/ansible-deployment-harness/README.md

 Using HARNESS on Grid5000
 -------------------------

-As the environment within the grid5000 clusters is fairly insecure, a fair amount of effort has been put into isolating grid5000 from the wider internet.
+As the environment within the grid5000 clusters is fairly insecure, some effort has been put into isolating grid5000 from the wider internet.
 This means, for example, that nodes cannot directly access or be accessed from outside.
 Obviously, it should be possible to ssh to the root account of any node from the frontend machine.

 If, while on a node, you need to download something from the internet, do not forget that you may need to set the http_proxy or https_proxy environment